 What You Want might not be What You Will Get

 You might not want to read what you are going to read.
 I might offend you or challenge you.

-It's not because you are going to land in the USA with a work visa that you will get rich, or stay for the life, or whatever you think!
+Landing in the USA with a work visa does not mean you will get rich or stay for life.

-What we are going to see is the reality of the US market as it is today, and you might not like it because if your profile and expectation don't match it, it's not going to happen.
+What we are going to see is the reality of the US market as it is today.
+You might not like it, and because if your profile and expectation don't match it, it's not going to happen.
 Sorry to disappoint you.

 If you don't want to accept the reality and adjust your expectations, don't blame me.
 It's not my choice, but yours.
 It's your life, not mine.
-My choice was to live in the USA, and I now live an amazing life in the USA.
-It's not because I'm lucky, it's because I reviewed my expectations and accepted the reality, that's it.
+My choice was to live in the USA, and I now live an amazing life there.
+It's not because I'm lucky; it's because I reviewed my expectations and accepted the reality.
+That's it.

 If you are not ready for such a big step, it's time to seriously think that you may misunderstand what exactly American Dream is.
 And the United States might finally not be for you.
 The choice is yours!

-Things are, you should fit the mold, or you are out.
+The way things are, you need to fit the mold, or you are out.

 Sorry to be rude, but you need to understand that before going further.
 I don't want to waste your time.
 So if you continue reading this post, I assume that you agree with that. 😀

-So now, let me explain to you how to get a job in the USA!
+So now, let me explain how to get a job in the USA!